does your organization really need a major restructuring?

-Although organisations must constantly change with the time to survive, often times a major change is not necessary.
+Although organizations must constantly change with the time to survive, often times a major change is not necessary.
 Focusing only on a particular area of the business or flexing the existing model can be sufficient.

 The 2017 HRD Summit Europe brought about a fascinating round table on the topic ‘do you really need to restructure?’
 Participants from a wide range of industries shared their views and business stories around restructuring.

-What kinds of challenges really require a major restructuring?
+what kinds of challenges really require a major restructuring?

-The kinds of challenges that were brought up in the round table varied: a luxury goods maker is under pressure to accelerate its business from a seasonal cycle of activity to a monthly pulse, affecting everyone from design to supply chain to marketing, and even to HR and Finance; a national broadcaster is planning to digitise its entire business from advertising through to back office systems.
+The kinds of challenges that were brought up in the round table varied: a luxury goods maker is under pressure to accelerate its business from a seasonal cycle of activity to a monthly pulse, affecting everyone from design to supply chain to marketing, and even to HR and Finance; a national broadcaster is planning to digitize its entire business from advertising through to back office systems.
 From this discussion, we agreed on four main conditions that make up a strong case for a major restructuring: